Tailor the Rebellion: Why I Started Dandy & Rebel

 Why “Tailor the Rebellion”?

-We’re here to rebel — gently, fiercely, stylishly—against all the nonsense that says you have to look or be a certain way to belong.
-We’re tailoring clothes, yes, but we’re also tailoring space, identity, and a bit of joy into the process.
+We challenge the idea that you have to look or be a certain way to belong.
+We tailor clothes, but also make space for identity and enjoyment in the process.

 Clothes That Give a Damn